-The goal is to prepare 18 program completers to be ENL educators.
+The goal for 2021-2022 is to prepare 20 program completers to be ENL educators.

+- 3. Did your program meet the goal?

+- Yes

+- No

-- 3. Did your program meet the goal? - Yes No - 4.
-Description of strategies used to achieve goal, if applicable: - 5.
-Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable:
+- 4. Description of strategies used to achieve goal, if applicable:

+- 5. Description of steps to improve performance in meeting goal or lessons learned in meeting goal, if applicable: